wbeebe/rpi/README.md

 ## C++ Tools

-The C++ tools are built with GCC 6.3 and use the wiringPi framework.
-C++ is provided in the Linux repo and is sufficiently advanced.
+The C++ tools are built with GCC 6.3 and use Gordon Henderson's excellent wiringPi framework (http://wiringpi.com/).
+The latest Raspbian repo has the latest wiringPi release, 2.46.
+GCC 6.3 is provided in the latest Raspbian repo as well.

 ## Hardware